GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 <div align="center"><i>Figure 2 from the paper.</i></div>
 <br>

-- An encoder-decoder sequence constitute the predictor.
-Trained to minime Euclidean btw predicted and true.
-The encoder learns a hidden representation from the input sequence.
-The hidden representation and a seed motion frame are then fed into the decoder to produce the output sequence.
-Other modifications such as attention mechanisms [3] and bi-directional encoders [42] could be also incorporated into this general architecture.
-#### Note!
-Nobody tried with attention?
-- Residual connections
-- Ground truth one hot labels
-- frame level Geodesic loss
-- Our entire model thus consists of a single predictor and two discriminators -We integrate the geodesic (regression) loss and the two adversarial losses, and obtain the optimal predictor by jointly optimizing the following minimax objective function: P∗ = argmin max λ Lf P Df ,Dc  adv (P, Df) + Lc adv (P, Dc) + Lgeo (P)
+I have to admit that at first sight the architecture design might seem complicated.
+However, as you'll soon discover by yourself, the idea is easy to grasp and also makes a lot of sense.

+In every adversarial framework there must be *generator* and a *discriminator*. <br>
+As a generator the authors use an auto-encoder similar to the one discussed in Martinez et al. The network is trained to minimize the *Geodesic distance* between prediction and ground-truth at the frame level.
+In the next section I'll discuss the meaning of this specific distance, for now just think of it as an alternative to the more familiar Euclidean distance.
+The encoder will learn to extract a lower dimensional representation of the input sequence, while the decoder will learn to produce a prediction given a seed motion frame and the encoded version of the input. <br>
+As you can see from the above schema, the model comprises two different discriminators: a *fidelity discriminator* and a *continuity discriminator* (I'll later explain the motivation behind these two names).
+Both discriminators are recurrent networks, with a dense head on top to produce a binary output.

 # Take-away points

-#### Human-like motion prediction
-global sequence-level fidelity and continuity

-#### geodesic loss
+#### A geodesic loss
-Idea: the distance between two 3D rotations.

-Geometric structure aware loss function at the frame level, that is the shortest path between two rotations.
+The idea is to find a distance measure that is specific to rotations.
+The Euclidean measure treats the rotation coordinates as ordinary points in a 3D space.
+Rotations implicitly encode geometric information which should not be discarded when computing the loss. <br>
-This geometrically more meaningful loss leads to more precise distance measurement and is computationally inexpensive.
+The Geodesic distance measures the *shortest path between two rotations*, and hence is able to capture the inherent geometric structure of rotations.
+Such a geometrically more meaningful loss leads to more precise distance measurement, with the advantage of being computationally inexpensive.

-#### Adversarial training at the sequence level
+An interesting note is that the geodesic distance *"it's fully equivalent to the quaternion based metric"*.
+However, computationally speaking, the authors claim that "experimental results" indicate that *"the quaternion based metric led to worse results, possibly due to the need for renormalization of quaternions during optimization"*.

+#### A sequence-level loss
+The issue here is the same that Ghosh et al. addressed with their metric for *naturalness*.
+As I anticipated in the introduction, it's hard to evaluate quantitatively the quality of the predictions.
+However, it's fairly easy to argue that a measure of *"plausibility"* is ultimately a necessary ingredient in a network whose goal is to generate *"good-looking"* sequences.
+Using the authors' argument:
-This is partially because using a frame-wise regression loss solely cannot check the fidelity of the entire predicted sequence from a global perspective
+> This is partially because using a frame-wise regression loss solely cannot check the fidelity of the entire predicted sequence from a global perspective.

+They're solution is similar in spirit to that of Ghosh et al., in the sense that both avoided the hard problem of explicitly defining such a measure by teaching an additional network to take the part of the critic.
+While Ghosh et al. ended up connecting the two networks in a collaborative fashion, here Gui et al. adopted an adversarial approach, forcing the generator and the two discriminators to challenge each other.

+Let's first talk about the *fidelity discriminator*. <br>
+This component is fed ground truth and generated sequences in an alternating-fashion, and it's trained to correctly identifying *original* and *fake* inputs.
+The idea is that such a discriminator should be able to examine whether the generated motion sequence is *human-like and plausible overall*. <br>
+Now to the *continuity discriminator*. <br>
+This input to this network

+The sequence generated by the auto-encoder is fed to this discriminator,

 We introduce two global discriminators to validate the prediction while casting our predictor as a generator.